 Read more: 5 tips on branding »

-More than one domain name for the same website
+More than one domain name for the same website?

-The only valid reason I can think of to actively use multiple domain names for the same website, is offline and sometimes online marketing.
+The only valid reason we can think of to actively use multiple domain names for the same website, is offline and sometimes online marketing.
 If you have a specific project or campaign on your website that you’d like to promote separately, a second domain name might come in handy to get traffic straight to the right page on your website.

 Keep reading: SEO friendly URLs »